 TVs in this range are really pretty good.
 This is right around the price the average person wants to spend on a TV, and manufacturers tend to put a lot of great less expensive features in these sets.
 You can expect to find upgrades to image quality with things like HDR support.
 You'll also get features like Dolby Atmos, more robust smart platforms, Chromecast, and maybe even Apple HomeKit support.

-This 4K smart TV includes full array local dimming, Dolby Vision HDR, and a voice-enabled remote that lets you search for everything using your voice.
+This 4K smart TV includes Dolby Vision HDR and HDR10 combined with DTS Virtual: X technology for cinema-like performance, along with a voice-enabled remote that lets you search for everything using your voice.
 It also incorporates the Google Play store and the Google Assistant.
-Today's deal saves you $50 off its regular price.
+Today's deal saves you $100 off its regular price.

 What are you looking for in a 4K TV?